Psychology Faculty Profiles

 Selected Publications

-McAdams, D. P. (2009).
-The person: An introduction to the science of personality psychology (5th Ed.).
-New York: Wiley.
+McAdams, D. P. (2015).
+The art and science of personality development.
+New York: Guilford Press.

 McAdams, D. P., Albaugh, M., Farber, E., Daniels, J., Logan, R. L., & Olson, B. (2008).
 Family metaphors and moral intuitions: How conservatives and liberals narrate their lives.
 Journal of Personality and Social Psychology, 95, 978-990.